Anna Politkovskaya: Early life and education

+Anna Stepanovna Mazepa was born in New York City in 1958, the daughter of Ukrainian Soviet diplomats at the United Nations, Stepan Fedorovich Mazepa (1927–2006) from Kostobobriv, and Raisa Aleksandrovna (née Novikova; 1929–2021) from Kerch in Crimea.
+Her father was ethnically Ukrainian and had attended a Ukrainian-language school in Chernihiv before the 1941 Nazi invasion of the USSR.
+He met her mother at a Russian-language night school in Kerch after the war while serving in the fleet.
+By 1952, her father was admitted to study at an institute in Moscow, and her parents married there.
+Her father was appointed to the Ukrainian delegation at the United Nations during the Khrushchev era.
+He became a founding member of the Special Committee against Apartheid in 1962, and served as its secretary as late as 1974.

-Anna Mazepa Politkovskaya was born in New York City in 1958, the daughter of Stepan Fedorovich Mazepa (1927–2006) from Kostobobriv, Ukraine and Raisa Aleksandrovna Mazepa (1929–2021) from Kerch.
-Some sources say that her birth name was actually Hanna Mazeppa.
-Other sources state that she was born in Chernihiv region of Ukraine.
-Her parents, Soviet diplomats at the United Nations, were Ukrainian.
-Politkovskaya spent most of her childhood in Moscow; she graduated from Moscow State University's school of journalism in 1980.
-While there, she defended a thesis about the poetry of Marina Tsvetaeva and married fellow student Alexander Politkovsky.
-They had two children, Vera and Ilya.
+Her parents bought an apartment in central Moscow in 1962 and Politkovskaya mostly grew up there.
+She attended a music school and trained figure skating; according to her mother, she was noted for her frequent use of the local Krupskaya Library.
+She graduated from Moscow State University's school of journalism in 1980 with a thesis about the poetry of Marina Tsvetaeva.
+The faculty head at the time was Yasen Zasurskii, a close friend of the Mazepas and their frequent guest in New York.
+She married fellow student Alexander Politkovsky in 1978; by 1981 they had two children, Ilya and Vera.
 At first Alexander was better known, joining TV journalist Vladislav Listyev as one of the hosts on the late-night TV-program Vzglyad.
 Apart from her childhood years, Politkovskaya spent no more than a few weeks outside Russia at any one time, even when her life came under threat.
 She was a U.S. citizen and had a U.S. passport, although she never relinquished her Russian citizenship.